polimi-ispl/2025-music-plc-challenge/README.md

 We invite researchers and practitioners in signal processing, machine learning, and audio technologies at large to take part in the second edition of the challenge.

-The **IEEE-IS² 2025 Music Packet Loss Concealment Challenge** is part of the 3rd IEEE International Workshop on Networked Immersive Audio ([IEEE IWNIA 2025](https://internetofsounds2025.ieee-is2.org/workshops/3rd-ieee-international-workshop-networked-immersive-audio)), an event of the 6th IEEE International Symposium on the Internet of Sounds ([IEEE IS² 2025](https://internetofsounds2025.ieee-is2.org)).
-The Symposium will take place in L'Aquila, Italy, October 29–30, 2025.
+The **IEEE-IS² 2025 Music Packet Loss Concealment Challenge** is a satellite event of the 6th IEEE International Symposium on the Internet of Sounds ([IEEE IS² 2025](https://internetofsounds2025.ieee-is2.org)), which will take place in L'Aquila, Italy, October 29–31, 2025.

 ## Challenge Prizes 🏆
 We are thrilled to announce that the three top-ranked teams will be awarded prizes for a total of **800€**, thanks to the generous sponsorship of **Sennheiser Electronic SE & Co.
 KG.**